Nitrolego/nitrolego/README.md

 # About me:
-Software test engineer with experience in both firmware and web application testing.
-Adept at automated testing, and reporting bugs in Jira and Zentao.
-Proficient in Python and learning the fundamentals of Machine learning/Deep learning.
+Software test engineer with experience in horizontal end-to-end testing of firmware and web applications for HP.
+Mastered the skill of documenting bugs and steps to replicate issues in JIRA and ZenTao through my employment as a software test engineer.
+Proficient in writing, debugging and executing automated test scripts using Python on Linux.

 ## 💻 Tech Stack:
 ![Python](https://img.shields.io/badge/python-3670A0?style=for-the-badge&logo=python&logoColor=ffdd54)